susana-s-correia/Regional-Data-Integration-Economic-Analysis/README.md

 # Overview of findings

-The analysis transformed municipal-level employment data into a river-basin-based dataset for Catalonia.
-A total of [X] municipalities were assigned to [X] river basin groups, while [X] comarcas were split across basin boundaries.
-Where municipalities or comarcas crossed these boundaries, population-weighted allocation was used to distribute economic activity between the relevant basin groups.
-The resulting dataset provides employment estimates by river basin and sector, creating a basis for evaluating the potential economic effects of water management and drought scenarios.
+The analysis identified 138 municipalities that are intersected by more than one river basin system, highlighting the importance of accounting for administrative and river-basin boundaries when aggregating economic data.

+Rather than assigning these municipalities or their associated economic activity entirely to a single river basin, the analysis used their territorial distribution across systems to allocate population.
+Population was then aggregated to the comarca level and used to derive weights for distributing Social Security affiliations across river basin systems.

+The final dataset provides Social Security affiliation estimates by river basin system, sector and year (2021–2025).
+This creates a consistent geographical dataset that can be used to assess the potential economic effects of different water-management and drought scenarios.